 What is RoR/TWR?

-Within our compound interest calculator results section, you will see either a RoR or TWR figure appear for your calculation.
-You may be wondering what these are, so let's take a look.
+Within our compound interest calculator results section, you will see either a Rate of Return (RoR) or Time-Weighted Return (TWR) figure for your calculation.
+You may be wondering what these are, so let's quickly discuss.

 If you include regular deposits or withdrawals in your calculation, we switch to provide you with a Time-Weighted Return (TWR) figure.
+4

 The TWR figure represents the cumulative growth rate of your investment.
 It is calculated by breaking out each period's growth individually to remove the effects of any additional deposits and withdrawals.
 The TWR gives you a clearer picture of how your investment might have performed if you hadn't made extra deposits or withdrawn funds, allowing you to better assess its overall performance.
 You can learn more about TWR in this article by The Balance.